romoney5/angry-birds-love2d/README.md

 # Angry Birds on LÖVE

 Accurate work-in-progress port of Angry Birds' engine to LÖVE.
+Currently, PC version 1.6.3.1 is targeted, but other versions may work with some fixes.

 To download, first make sure you have [LÖVE](https://love2d.org/) installed.
 Head to [the latest release](https://github.com/romoney5/angry-birds-love2d/releases/latest) and get `angrybirds_love2d.love`.
 You can simply double-click the .love file to play.